astro-tiptop/TIPTOP/docs/source/parameterFile.rst

    **Optional**,
    *type: float*,
    *default: 2.0*,
    excess noise factor.
-Why the hell would you by default have excess noise?
+   TODO: default should be 1

 .. option:: NoiseVariance

    **Optional**,
    *type: unknown*,
    *Default : None*?,
-   Noise Variance in rd2.
+   Noise Variance in rad2.
 If not empty, this value overwrites the analytical noise variance calculation.

 Shack-Hartmann requirement
 """"""""""""""""""""""""""